 This condition affects both men and women although it is found more frequently in women.
 In most cases, a person suffering from this condition also has a family member with the same condition.

-The chief causes for alopecia is an autoimmune reaction of the body against its own hair cells treating them as the foreign body.
+The chief cause of alopecia is an autoimmune reaction of the body against its own hair cells treating them as a foreign body.
 It means that the body develops a reaction and fights the hair cells which then fall off.

-Although there are no cent per cent cure or treatment that works for everyone.
-Depending on the type of alopecia areata, the severity & condition, age and the extent of hair loss, some treatments are very effective on some people.
+Although there is no cure or treatment that works for everyone.
+Depending on the type of alopecia areata, the severity & condition, age, and the extent of hair loss, some treatments are very effective on some people.